Everest Base Camp Trek FAQ

 Weather conditions can obviously vary from trip to trip.
 We did not encounter snow.
 But we planned on doing the Cho La Pass and canceled due to the severe weather conditions up there.

 We did confront violent winds though.
-(They forced us to cancel the day trip to Kala Pattar – which sucked).
+(Which forced us to cancel the day trip to Kala Pattar – which sucked).

 What were you carrying in your bag that you had 17kg of weight?